APonce911/jekyll-mywebsite/_drafts/inheritance-scala-for-the-impatient.md

 ---

-This is the second part of my contrubution to Gympass' Scala study group.
+This is the second part of my contribution to Gympass' Scala study group.
 Scala for the Impatient, chapter 8: Inheritance.

 <h2>Inheritance</h2>

+  Inheritance is the mechanism that allows a child class to access properties( defs/ vals/ vars) of its parent classes*.( or traits/ case classes/ abstract classes etc.).

-  We will learn how inheritance works in Scala,:
+  We will learn how inheritance works in Scala.
   Highlights:

 - The extends and final keywords are as in Java.